isomerpages/pa-corp/_our-programmes/Community Arts.md

 In commemoration of Singapore's Bicentennial, PAssionArts and 30,000 residents including young families will present a special gift to all Singaporeans: The Garden of HeARTs.
 200 of such gardens will bloom with 4,000 small, medium and big hearts.
 These installations will be on display at various community locations island-wide.

 Be part of this year's PAssionArts Festival with your family and friends!
-To download the Festival Guide, click here (15.2MB, PDF).
+To download the Festival Guide, [click here](//)

 For more information and full event listings, visit us at [PAssionArts Facebook page](https://www.facebook.com/PAssionArtsSG) today!